best-esims-japan

 3. Buy your plan: Select your data package or duration online and complete the purchase.

-4. Install your eSIM: You’ll receive a QR code or app link.
+4. Install your eSIM: You will receive a QR code or app link.
 Scan it or follow the in-app setup instructions.

 5. Activate your plan: Turn on mobile data and select the new eSIM as your active plan once you land in Japan.

-6. Test your connection: Open a browser or map app to confirm you’re online before leaving Wi-Fi.
+6. Test your connection: Open a browser or map app to confirm you are online before leaving Wi-Fi.

 Most travelers complete the process in under five minutes.
 If anything goes wrong, both Ubigi and Holafly offer quick live chat support to help you get connected.